 Have A Trick Up Your Sleeve

 As the day goes on, there might be a moment or two where the party runs dry.
 For moments like that, it helps having a trick up your sleeve.
-Bring out the strippers or pop open that 40 year old bottle of scotch, or have a limo pull up to whisk the staggers to a surprise location where thrill, fun and a lot more awaits them.
+Pop open that 40 year old bottle of scotch, or have a limo pull up to whisk the staggers to a surprise location where thrill, fun and a lot more awaits them.

 Have An Open Mind